Employment Agreement Fill out the template

 • Part time: The employee works a regular schedule but fewer than full time hours.
 For example, the employee might work business hours on Mondays and Tuesdays only.

 • Casual: The employee's hours vary from week to week, with no guaranteed hours.
+This is especially common for retail and hospitality workers, but can also apply to many other job types.

 What is the difference between an Employment Agreement and a Service Agreement?